 - 1. Purpose.
-The purpose of the Planned Unit Development (PUD) is to provide the opportunities to create more desirable environments through the application of flexible and diversified land development standards under a comprehensive plan and program professionally prepared.
+The purpose of the Planned Unit Development (PUD) is to provide the opportunities to create more desirable environments through the application of flexible and diversified land development standards comprehensive plan and program professionally prepared.
 The Planned Unit Development is intended to be used to encourage the application of new techniques and technology to community development which will result in development arrangements with lasting values.
-It is further intended to achieve economies in land development, maintenance, street systems, and utility networks while providing building groupings for privacy, usable attractive open spaces, safe circulations, and the general well-being of the inhabitants. - 2.
+It is intended to achieve economies in land development, maintenance, street systems, and utility networks while building groupings providing for privacy, attractive open spaces, safe circulations, and the general well-being of the inhabitants. - 2.
 Location.
 A PUD may be located within any residential or commercial district (except Scenic Landscape Preservation Zone) provided that the density and use requirements of the district in which such PUD plan is to be located have been reviewed and recommended for approval by the Pittman Center Planning Commission.
 Conservation design is the preferred development type for single family residential developments in the Scenic Landscape Preservation Overlay Zone. - 3.
 Permitted uses in PUD's.
-Any uses permitted in that district in which the PUD is to be located; provided, however, that a residential PUD may have commercial uses which shall be limited to serving the needs of the residents living within the PUD. - 4.
-Height, density, and area regulations.
+Any uses permitted in that district in which the PUD is to be located; provided, however, that a residential PUD may have commercial uses which shall be limited to serving the needs of the residents living within the PUD.

+- 4. Height, density, and area regulations.
 No building project shall exceed the general regulations for the district in which it is to be located. - 5.
 The minimum development site and density for a PUD shall be determined by the area and density requirements of the district in which it is proposed. - 6.
 No freestanding buildings shall be closer than twenty (20) feet to any other freestanding building and no closer than fifty (50) feet to the property lines.
 If buildings are multiple story, ten (10) feet shall be added to these setback requirements per additional story. - 7.
 Off-street parking regulations.
 As regulated in 11-404. - 8.
-General provisions.
+Signage.
+Signage for PUDs shall meet all general requirements of Section 11-410 and the specific requirements of Section 11-410, minor subsection 3(b).